Krautrock revival hits Germany's music scene

 Communal and DIY ethos

-Krautrock bands often operated independently of major record labels and embraced a do-it-yourself (DIY) approach to their music production and distribution.
 They formed their own record labels, created their album artwork, and established their own recording studios, fostering a sense of artistic autonomy and community.

 These independent governance methods were adopted by the emerging punk rock movement in the mid-1970s.